sara-nl/clustercomputing/clustercomputing.md

 Go to *userinfo.cartesius.nl*, select *Cartesius -> Software* or *Lisa -> Software*.

+You will see a list of sofware that is already installed on the system.
+Use the commands below to load/unload a module.

 ```
 module avail                # list installed modules on the system
 module avail software       # list installed modules for 'software'